Lily Landry - email@example.com

 My saving grace was Bryan Ruchin a physical therapist in Cumming, Georgia - see Doctors and specialists in the USA.
 (Telephone 770-887-0502, with the Atlanta Rehabilitation & Performance Center.
 Email: firstname.lastname@example.org.)
 I flew to Atlanta to see him as there are no expert listings in my state.

 How I wish I had done that immediately upon feeling this pain and thatís why Iím writing; hoping I can help someone save precious time, energy and money by starting with an expert.

 Bryan is great.
 He replied to my email, called me, set up an appointment that I know was earlier than heís used to, and his receptionist Kim is so kind.
 He gave me a thorough assessment and decided I needed an internal adjustment.
 No problem for me!
 My coccyx was turned to the left and was beginning to flip over.
 But, the best part is, Bryan is still trying to figure out WHY this happened which will prevent it happening again.

 Bryan has studied this problem.
 He has helped 100s of people get relief.
 I wish I could keep up a regular regime with him, but I wonít hesitate to visit again if I canít get this under control locally.
-I believe (as Gary Willey said) and Bryan says, my piriformis muscles spasm.
+I believe as Bryan says, my piriformis muscles spasm.
 What we donít know is what happened first?
 The coccyx moved and the muscle spasmed or did the muscle spasm and the coccyx moved?

 If you have questions or comments, please do not hesitate to email me.
 And if you need to get your coccyx fixed go to Bryan.
 He will give you your life back.